 We are mere weeks away from June 30, aka end of financial year, so it's time to start creating a mental list of deductions you're going to make.

-Because it's 2018 the ATO now has fancy software which helps them do as such, explains Assistant Commissioner Kath Anderson, which works by "using real-time data to compare taxpayers with others in similar occupations and income brackets."
+The ATO now has fancy software which helps them do as such, explains Assistant Commissioner Kath Anderson, which works by "using real-time data to compare taxpayers with others in similar occupations and income brackets."

 "Some taxpayers even think that you can make a standard claim of $300 without having spent the money.
 You don't need receipts for claims up to $300 but you must have actually spent the money, and be able to show us how you worked out your deduction if asked."

 On that note, do yourself a favour by being cautious with the following 10 deductions, earmarked for scrutiny this year...

 While most of us know this, there are some taxpayers who will try to do the sneaky.
 Don't take the risk this year, unless you want the ATO to go through your financials with a fine-tooth comb.

 Too bad, the ATO won't cough up the cash for the Uber to your place.
 The only way you can claim for moving such items is if you needed the bulky tools or equipment to do your job, your employer asked you to move them, or there was nowhere secure to store them at your workplace.

 "Take great care on this point," warns Mark Chapman, Director of Tax Communications at H&R Block.
 "The ATO looks very closely at such claims and disallows lots of them."

 As nice it would be for the government to contribute toward your lunchtime lasagna, it's up to your to feed yourself on your own dime during normal work hours.

 "Provided you've claimed less than the amounts specified by the ATO, you don't need to keep detailed records such as invoices and receipts.
 If you spend more than the ATO's reasonable amounts, you must keep detailed records.

 "This is an area that trips up many people with the ATO, who extensively audit these claims.
 Some people assume they can automatically claim the reasonable amounts specified by the ATO.
 That is not how it works.
 You can claim the amount you actually spent; the ATO reasonable amounts only dictate whether or not you need to keep detailed records."

 If work requires you to go to Melbourne for a couple days and you decide to stay a couple more to visit family, then the ATO will not allow you to claim for this portion of your journey.

 You no doubt bought these clothing items specifically for your job because they were needed to fulfill the company's uniform policy, but unless they feature a logo or are occupation-specific (such as a doctor's coat) then the ATO considers these to be part of your everyday wardrobe and as such, you cannot claim for purchase or laundry costs.

 "To legitimately claim your uniform it needs be unique and distinctive, such as a uniform with your employer's logo, or be specific to your occupation and not for everyday use, like chef's pants or coloured safety vests," explains Kath.

 The ATO considers $1 per load - this includes washing, drying and ironing - to be a reasonable deduction cost if the load is made up only of work-related clothing, or 50 cents per load if other clothing items are included.

 The fact this debt is only indexed each year (that being, your accumulated HECS or HELP debt increases at the end of each financial year in line with increase in the cost of living, in order to maintain the debt's true value) and is not charged actual interest throughout the year like a vehicle or home loan, is enough of a financial gift in the government's eyes.

 If you're a nurse and you try to claim this it's going to raise a red flag, but if you're an employed florist trying to advance your skills then claim away.

 Many of us know that we can and should being claiming back the internet and phone costs incurred as part of doing our jobs - especially as our roles require us to use these items more and more and foot the bill out of our own pocket.

 While you can make an instant deduction for items totalling up to $300, for anything more than that you will have to spread your deduction claim over a number of years, based on the life expectancy of the item - this is known as asset depreciation and applies to tools and equipment such as power tools, electrical and vehicles.

 So what happens if you do get caught out?